hyurl/sfn/docs/v06x/en-US/websocket-controller.md

 }
 ```

-For more details, please check [Dependency Injection](./di3
+For more details, please check [Dependency Injection](./di3)

-### The Constructor
+### Signature of the Constructor

-Some times you may want to do something before the actual method is called,
-you want to initiate some configurations before the class is instantiated, you
-want to customize the `constructor` of the class.
-So this is how:
+All WebSocketController constructors accept one argument: `socket: WebSocket`.

 ```typescript
 import { WebSocketController, WebSocket } from "sfn";